Canadian liquid alternatives: The next market disruptor

 - Regulators: Though the Canadian regulators have spent significant time analyzing alternative investments, the launch of the market will require well-informed oversight and knowledgeable management.
 Ongoing communication with Mutual Fund Managers, Advisors and Investors will increase transparency and provide the road-map for effective supervision.

 With demand for liquid alternative funds in Canada estimated to exceed $100 billion, the significance of this transformation cannot be underestimated.
-It will be the responsibility of all participants across the spectrum – sponsors, investment managers, investment advisors and service providers – to deliver peak performance and quickly substantiate the integrity and veracity of the Alternative Funds market for the retail investor.
+It will be the responsibility of all participants across the spectrum – sponsors, investment managers, investment advisors and service providers – to deliver peak performance and quickly substantiate the integrity and veracity of the Alternative Mutual Fund market for the retail investor.

 To contact the authors: